ITV/scala-pact/README.md

 ### SBT Plugin Commands

 ### pact-test
-You can run the Pact test cases just be running `sbt test` as normal.
+You can run the Pact test cases just by executing `sbt test` as normal.
 Because of the way the library has been written, running the tests will generate a series of Pact JSON files, one for each interaction.

+The generated Pact files will be output to your target directory under `<project root>/target/pacts`.

 Usually it is desirable to condense the Pact files into one file per consumer / provider pair that contains all of the possible interactions.